Introduction to Gradle and Kotlin

 @Test

-fun `test plugin application`() {
+fun `test hello task`() {

-val projectDir = File("path/to/your/project")
+val projectDir = File("src/test/resources/my-project")

-val runner = GradleRunner.create()
+val result = GradleRunner.create()

 .withProjectDir(projectDir)